 Olivia nods shortly, focused on cleaning off her skin, her lips already slightly pursed; Peter knows if there is one thing she despises about being pregnant, it is how people insist on telling her how she's supposed to eat, or behave, as if she had suddenly become incapable of taking care of herself.
 "I've been eating three meals a day."

-"Picking at your food isn't considered eating, you know," the doctor says with a knowing look that matches her tone, which almost causes Peter to chuckle –he doesn't, though, not wanting to unleash his girlfriend, especially considering how her mood is already quickly darkening.
+"Picking at your food isn't considered eating, Olivia," the doctor says with a knowing look that matches her tone, which almost causes Peter to chuckle –he doesn't, not wanting to unleash his girlfriend, especially considering how her mood is quickly darkening.

 "What are you getting at?"
 Olivia asks a bit crossly, throwing Peter an unamused look as if he was responsible for this.